 If the themes I discuss on this website sound relevant to you, please get in touch to discuss what your requirements are.

-This is very much welcomed and can be complementary to other therapeutic work you may be currently engaged in (or have done in the past) such as cranio-sacral therapy, osteopathy, physiotherapy, psychotherapy and psychoanalysis.
+I no longer offer manual physical therapy.
+However, the work I do offer can be complementary to other therapeutic work you may be currently engaged in (or have done in the past) such as massage, cranio-sacral therapy, osteopathy or physiotherapy.

 How many sessions will I need?

-Like Psychotherapy, bodywork, yoga and mindfulness are all learning experiences.
-Like any type of new learning, this is best done regularly in the initial stages, in order to circumvent negative feedback loops, reestablish new patterns and consolidate learning.
+Psychotherapy, bodywork, yoga and mindfulness are all learning experiences.
+Like any type of new learning, this is best done regularly, especially in the initial stages.
+This helps to circumvent feedback loops, reestablish new patterns and consolidate learning.

 This summer I visited the lifers’ section of San Quentin prison for the first time.
 I discovered how trauma-sensitive yoga, mindfulness and compassion is transforming the lives of those inside, and outside of California’s oldest penitentiary.
 I was with the founder of...read more